 Is free coaching software worth using?

 Some free tiers limit you to 1-3 clients, which isn’t enough to evaluate the platform.
 Look for free tiers that let you manage at least 5 clients with core features like check-ins, meal plans, and workout plans.
+We compared every free tier in our guide to free fitness coaching software.

 Should I always choose the cheapest coaching platform?

-No. A platform at $45/month that charges extra for nutrition ($33-45/month), payment processing ($8-10/month), and automation ($24-29/month) ends up costing more than one at $70/month with everything included.
+No. A platform at $45/month that charges extra for nutrition ($33-45/month), payment processing ($8-10/month), and automation ($24-29/month) can still end up costing more than one at $70/month with everything included.
 Compare total cost, not sticker price.

 Your Software Should Work for Your Business, Not Against It